-We are a group called P.A.I.N.
-(Prescription Addiction Intervention Now), organized by Nan Goldin to address the opioid crisis.
-We are artists, activists, and people dealing with addiction who employ direct action as a platform for our demands.
-We target the Sackler family, who manufactured and pushed Oxycontin, through museums and universities that carry their name.
+We are a group called P.A.I.N, organized by Nan Goldin to address the opioid overdose crisis in America.
+We are artists, activists, and people dealing with addiction who employ direct action as a platform to meet our demands.
+We target the Sackler family, who manufactured and pushed Oxycontin, through the museums and universities that carry their name

 We demand that all museums, universities and institutions worldwide remove their Sackler signage.

 We demand that Purdue Pharma, Mundipharma and Sackler pharmaceutical companies worldwide forfeit all profits from Oxycontin as restitution to the communities and families that they’ve destroyed.

 We demand the courts seize the Sackler family’s pharmaceutical fortune and use it to fund:

 -Narcan, the life-saving medication that reverses overdose.
 Narcan must be available at no-cost in every home, in every prison and carried by every first responder.
 Public dispensers of Narcan must be installed on every corner in America.

 -Medication Assisted Treatment (MAT), All barriers to prescribe MAT must be removed.
 MAT must be made affordable to all people with Opioid Use Disorder in and out of prison.

 -Harm Reduction through Overdose Prevention Centers and clean needle exchange centers that provide lifesaving medical resources.